spracing/spracingpixelosd/ReadMe.md

 The original prototype and code was created in April 2019.

-## What license is the available under?
+## What license is it available under?

 The schematics, documentation and code are available under the Apache License, content of the NOTICE file, repeated here below, needs to be included wherever schematics, code and documentation are used or in any system that displays text via